Collin Gillespie: College career

 Coming into his junior season, Gillespie broke his nose in practice, forcing him to wear a mask for several games.
 Gillespie had 27 points and six assists in an 87–78 loss to Baylor in the championship game of the Myrtle Beach Classic.
 He was named to the All-Tournament Team and Big East player of the week on November 25.
 On January 28, 2020, Gillespie had his first double-double with 17 points and a career-high 13 rebounds in a 79–59 win over St. John's.
 Gillespie scored a season-high 29 points on February 16, in a 76–56 win over Temple.
 At the conclusion of the regular season, Gillespie was selected to the Second Team All-Big East.
 He averaged 15.1 points, 4.5 assists, and 1.2 steals per game on a team that finished 24–7.

 Coming into his senior season, Gillespie was named to the Bob Cousy Award watchlist as well as Preseason First Team All-Big East.
 He tore his MCL during a 72–60 win over Creighton on March 3, 2021, ending his season.
-At the conclusion of the regular season, Gillespie was named Big East Co-Player of the Year alongside teammate Jeremiah Robinson-Earl and Seton Hall's Sandro Mamukelashvili.
+At the conclusion of the regular season, Gillespie was named Big East co-Player of the Year alongside teammate Jeremiah Robinson-Earl and Seton Hall's Sandro Mamukelashvili.
 He averaged 14 points and 4.6 assists per game.
 Gillespie decided to take advantage of the additional season of eligibility granted by the NCAA due to the COVID-19 pandemic.

 On February 15, 2022, Gillespie scored a career-high 33 points despite playing on a swollen ankle in an 89–84 win at Providence.
+He was named outright Big East Player of the Year for the 2021–22 season.